angular/angular/aio/content/getting-started/index.md

 {@a input}
 ## Input

-Currently, the product list displays the name and description for each product.
+Currently, the product list displays the name and description of each product.
-You might have noticed that product list component also defines a `products` property that contains imported data for each product.
+You might have noticed that the product list component also defines a `products` property that contains imported data for each product.
 (See the `products` array in `products.ts`.)

 We're going to create a new alert feature.
-The alert feature will take a product as input.
+The alert feature will take a product as an input.
 It will then check the product's price, and, if the price is greater than $700, it will display a "Notify Me" button that lets users sign up for notifications when the product goes on sale.

 1. Create a new product alerts component.